AviatrixSystems/Docs/HowTos/edge-2.0-workflow.rst

 To deploy the Aviatrix Secure Edge virtual machine in VMware ESXi, follow these steps.

 1. Download the ESXi OVA file by using the link provided to you by Aviatrix Support.
-See `Requesting an Aviatrix Secure Edge Image File <http://docs.aviatrix.com/HowTos/edge-2.0-workflow.html#requesting-an-aviatrix-edge-gateway-image-file>`_.
+See `Downloading the Aviatrix Secure Edge Image File <http://docs.aviatrix.com/HowTos/edge-2.0-workflow.html#downloading-the-aviatrix-edge-gateway-image-file>`_.

 2. Log in to VMware vSphere Web client to access the ESXi host.